How to add completions?

 As you sure remember, you can’t run programs compiled for target architecture on

 host.
-If the program is compiled (hatch
+If the program is compiled (hatch mentioned above isn’t by the way, so

-the following advice doesn’t apply to it), you’ll have to use build_helper=qemu
+the following advice doesn’t apply to it), you’ll have to use build_helper=qemu.

 This is described in tips and tricks.